top of page

 Signs For Shock Absorber Replacement

-• Excessive bouncing: If your car bounces excessively while driving, especially over bumps or uneven roads, it could be a sign that your shock absorbers need to be replaced.
-Worn out shock absorbers cannot effectively absorb the impact of bumps, leading to a bouncy ride.
+• Excessive bouncing: especially over bumps or uneven roads could be a sign to replace your shocks.
+Worn out shock cannot effectively absorb the impact of bumps, leading to a bouncy ride.

-• Poor handling and stability: When the shock absorbers are worn out, your car's handling and stability will be affected.
-You may notice that your car sways or leans excessively when turning or changing lanes.
+• Poor handling and stability: will result when the shock absorbers are worn out, You may notice that your car sways or leans excessively when turning or changing lanes.
 This can be dangerous, as it affects your ability to control the vehicle.

 • Uneven tire wear: Worn-out shock absorbers can cause your tires to wear unevenly.
 This is because the bouncing and instability caused by worn shock absorbers can put uneven pressure on your tires, causing them to wear out faster on certain areas.